 COMMON NAME (SCIENTIFIC NAME)Macropus rufus

-In the wild, the average lifespan is 12 to 18 years old.
-Under human care, they can live up to 25 years of age.
+In the wild, the average lifespan of a Red kangaroo is 12-18 years.
+Under human care, they can live up to 25 years.

 After a 33 day pregnancy, the new joey will crawl out of the mother’s womb and into the pouch; they will only be the size of a jellybean!
 Only 1 joey will be born at a time though the mother can nurse multiple different aged joeys at one time.

 Although Red Kangaroos are currently listed as a species of least concern, just like many other Australian species they face many threats to their habitats.
 One major issue is logging and clearing land for agriculture and property development.

 One thing that we can do is support sustainable agriculture practices.
 By purchasing products that are certified by organizations such as Bird Friendly, you are helping in the conservation of forests and habitats around the world.